paddymahoney/minecrift/README.md

 - Python 2.7.x (NOT 3.x)
 - Scala is NOT required (and currently for Windows should NOT be present on your path to avoid build issues)
+- On Linux, install astyle or the patching process will fail.

 Installing
 ----------